Tooth Wear in Locust Valley

 The mouth environment must keep a balanced pH for the proper function and protection of the teeth, tongue, and gums.
 When it becomes too acidic, the enamel and gum tissue can be dissolved, weakening teeth and causing gums to recede.

-Acid comes from many common foods and drinks, including soda, lemonade, and fruit juice.
+Common acidic foods and drinks, including soda, lemonade, and fruit juice can lead to tooth decay which can exacerbate tooth wear.
 In addition, stomach acid is highly caustic and regurgitation can contribute to dental erosion.
 Finally, some polluted environments, such as mines or battery manufacturing plants can have acidic air, which can enter the body and harm teeth.

 When teeth are being eroded by acidic compounds, treatment may include eliminating or reducing tooth exposure to acidic substances through lifestyle changes, as well as correcting the bite with a wide variety of dental treatments.